Kashif-E/KMMNewsAPP/README.md

 connected with both ios and android.
 * Shared ViewModel with stateflow for managing states in jetpack compose and swift ui
 * Realm for local storage and caching
-* Naterial 3 for android UI theming
+* Material 3 for android UI theming

 Dont forget to enable the new memory model in you gradle properties